Application Logs

 via

-, where the kubelet on the node handles the request and reads directly from the latest log file
+kubectl, where the kubelet on the node handles the request and reads directly from the latest log file

 kubectl logs <pod_name>